ELECTORAL DISPUTES

 Non-Compliance

-Failure to comply with the Electoral Act 2022 in conducting the election.
+Failure to comply with applicable electoral law and INEC rules in conducting the election.

 Candidate Ineligibility